BSc., Physics, Univ. of the Fraser Valley, 2007

 New Jersy Institute of Technology

 I joined the faculty in the Department of Physics and the Center for Solar-Terrestrial Research at the New Jersey Institute of Technology (NJIT) in 2019.
-My academic journey in solar-terrestrial physics started in 2007 when I began my graduate studies at the University of Saskatchewan (having graduated the previous spring from the University of the Fraser Valley).
-After receiving my MSc in 2010 I was eager for more research and remained at Saskatchewan until I received my PhD in 2015.
-Then I joined the Enhanced Polar Outflow Probe (e-POP) science team at the University of Calgary until 2019 when I joined NJIT.
-Since joining NJIT, I have been fortunate enough to work daily with world-class scientists and some very bright and students.
+My academic journey in solar-terrestrial physics began in 2007 when I started my graduate studies at the University of Saskatchewan, having graduated the previous spring from the University of the Fraser Valley.
+After receiving my MSc in 2010, I was eager to continue my research and remained at Saskatchewan until I earned my PhD in 2015.
+I then joined the Enhanced Polar Outflow Probe (e-POP) science team at the University of Calgary, where I worked until 2019, when I joined NJIT.

 I joined the faculty in the Department of Physics and the Center for Solar-Terrestrial Research at the New Jersey Institute of Technology (NJIT) in 2019.
-My academic journey in solar-terrestrial physics started in 2007 when I began my graduate studies at the University of Saskatchewan (having graduated the previous spring from the University of the Fraser Valley).
-After receiving my MSc in 2010 I was eager for more research and remained at Saskatchewan until I received my PhD in 2015.
-Then I joined the Enhanced Polar Outflow Probe (e-POP) science team at the University of Calgary until 2019 when I joined NJIT.
-Since joining NJIT, I have been fortunate enough to work daily with world-class scientists and some very bright and students.
+My academic journey in solar-terrestrial physics began in 2007 when I started my graduate studies at the University of Saskatchewan, having graduated the previous spring from the University of the Fraser Valley.
+After receiving my MSc in 2010, I was eager to continue my research and remained at Saskatchewan until I earned my PhD in 2015.
+I then joined the Enhanced Polar Outflow Probe (e-POP) science team at the University of Calgary, where I worked until 2019, when I joined NJIT.